tavmem/buddy/README.md

 his own version of Scheme, a port of IPSA APL to limited hardware, A+, k, KSQL, q, and KDB+.
 The notation he uses is key to that success.

-2) The study of Domain specific languages:  Ostensibly Arthur uses C.
+2) The study of Domain Specific Languages:  Ostensibly Arthur uses C.
 Actually, he uses the C preprocessor to create a his own language.
 I call it ATWC.